-The cost of rent is included in the program fees.
+Cost of rent will vary.
 You will live with other USAC students in an apartment located off campus, in a residential neighborhood.

+Most apartments are co-ed.
 The apartments have three bedrooms with two bathrooms.

-At least one bathroom is Western style (sit down toilet).
+Most apartments have a Western style toilet (sit down toilet), although that is not guaranteed.
 The rooms are furnished with air conditioning and heat, fridge, TV, and washing machine.
 You will have your own bedroom and share the common areas of kitchen, bathroom, living room, etc. If you would like a room with a private bath, there will be a surcharge for this.
-Students living in the apartments are responsible for paying their own utility fees (around 200-300 CNY/month).
+Students living in the apartments are responsible for paying their own utility fees (around 300-900 CNY/month).
+If you decide to use the A/C and/or heating unit, you may be charged for the additional electricity, as it costs a lot to run those items.